Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms

 \section{Abstract}

-The Probabilistic Serial (PS) mechanism---also known as the simultaneous eating algorithm---is a canonical solution for the assignment problem under ordinal preferences.
+The Probabilistic Serial (PS) mechanism---also known as the simultaneous eating algorithm---is a canonical solution for the random assignment problem under ordinal preferences.
 It guarantees envy-freeness and ordinal efficiency in the resulting random assignment.
 However, under cardinal preferences, its efficiency may degrade significantly: it is known that PS may yield allocations that are $\Omega(\ln{n})$-worse than Pareto optimal, but whether this bound is tight remained an open question.

-Our first result resolves this question by showing that the PS mechanism guarantees $(\ln(n)+2)$-approximate Pareto efficiency, even in the more general submodular setting introduced by Fujishige, Sano, and Zhan (ACM TEAC 2018).
-This is established by showing that, although the PS mechanism may incur a loss of up to $O(\sqrt{n})$ in utilitarian social welfare, it still achieves a $(\ln{n}+2)$-approximation to the maximum Nash welfare.
+Our first result resolves this question by proving that the PS mechanism guarantees $(\ln n+1)$-approximate Pareto efficiency under cardinal preferences.
+The key part of our analysis shows that PS achieves a logarithmic $(\ln n + 1)$-approximation to the maximum Nash welfare, in stark contrast to the $O(\sqrt{n})$ loss that can arise in utilitarian social welfare.
+Our results also extend to the more general submodular setting introduced by Fujishige, Sano, and Zhan (ACM TEAC 2018).
 In addition, we present a polynomial-time algorithm that computes an allocation which is envy-free and $\ee^{1/\ee}$-approximately Pareto-efficient, answering an open question posed by Tr\"obst and Vazirani (EC 2024).

 The PS mechanism also applies to the allocation of chores instead of goods.
 We prove that it guarantees an $n$-approximately Pareto-efficient allocation in this setting, and that this bound is asymptotically tight.
-This result provides the first known approximation guarantee for computing a fair and efficient allocation in the assignment problem with chores under cardinal preferences.
+This result provides the first known approximation guarantee for computing a fair and efficient allocation in the random assignment problem with chores under cardinal preferences.